RepairAgent: An Autonomous, LLM-Based Agent for Program Repair

-\paragraph{LLMs for code generation and code editing} Beyond program repair, LLMs have been applied to a variety of other code generation and code editing tasks, including code completion~\cite{Chen2021,Shrivastava2023}, fuzzing~\cite{icse2024-Fuzz4All}, generating and improving unit tests~\cite{Lemieux2023,DBLP:journals/tse/SchaferNET24,Ryan2024,Alshahwan2024,Kang2023,Feng2024}, multi-step code editing~\cite{Bairi2023}.
+\paragraph{LLMs for code generation and code editing} Beyond program repair, LLMs have been applied to a variety of other code generation and code editing tasks, including code completion~\cite{Chen2021-short,Shrivastava2023}, fuzzing~\cite{icse2024-Fuzz4All}, generating and improving unit tests~\cite{Lemieux2023,DBLP:journals/tse/SchaferNET24,Ryan2024,Alshahwan2024,Kang2023,Feng2024}, multi-step code editing~\cite{Bairi2023}.
 Unlike our work, none of these approaches uses an agent-based approach.

 \paragraph{LLM-based agents} The idea to let LLM agents autonomously plan and perform complex tasks is relatively new and has been applied to tasks outside of software engineering~\cite{Wang2023}.
-To the best of our knowledge, our work is the first to apply an LLM-based agent to program repair or any other code generation problem in software engineering. \name{} is inspired by prior work~\cite{Mialon2023} on augmenting LLMs with tools invoked via APIs~\cite{Schick2023,Patil2023} and with the ability to generate and execute code~\cite{Gao2022}.
+To the best of our knowledge, our work is the first to apply an LLM-based agent to program repair or any other code generation problem in software engineering.
+Copra is an agent-based approach for formal theorem proving~\cite{thakur2024incontextlearningagentformal}.
+After an initial version of this paper was made publicly available, other LLM-based agents for software engineering tasks have been proposed~\cite{Zhang2024a,Yang2024a}, showing the potential of this kind of approach. \name{} is inspired by prior work~\cite{Mialon2023} on augmenting LLMs with tools invoked via APIs~\cite{Schick2023,Patil2023} and with the ability to generate and execute code~\cite{Gao2022}.
 Our key contribution in applying these ideas to a software engineering task is to define tools that are useful for program repair and a prompt format that allows the LLM to interact with these tools.